IAmMoltony/PocketBookHelloWorld/README.md

 ## Dependencies

 You need to have 32-bit versions of FreeType, cURL, libjpeg62 and GTK2 installed.
-You will also need to have gcc-multilib installed.
+You also need to have gcc-multilib and g++-multilib installed.
 You don't need to install the dependencies if you don't want to build for Linux.
 PocketBook SDK is required.
 The SDK is available [here](https://github.com/blchinezu/pocketbook-sdk).

 ## Building, Running and Installing